replicante-io/replicante.io/content/docs/spec/main/agent/api/index.md

 The interface is defined in terms of:

-* Data models: the objects passed between clients and server.
+- Data models: the objects passed between clients and server.
-* API endpoints: the channel to interact with agents.
+- API endpoints: the channel to interact with agents.

 ## Data Models

-### Agent Actions
+### Agent Action Executions

-Actions have the following set of properties:
+Action executions have the following set of properties:

-* `args`: Arguments passed to the action when invoked.
+- `args`: Arguments passed to the action when it was created.
-* `created_ts`: Time the action was first created (by the agent, by core, ...).
+- `created_time`: Time the action was first created.
+  An action execution may be created in systems other then Agents (such as Core).
+  In such cases the `created_time` is the time the action execution was created in the system other then the Agent (such as Core) and is passed to Agents.
-* `finished_ts`: Time the action entered a final state.
+- `finished_time`: Time the action entered a final state, for finished actions only.
-* `headers`: Additional metadata headers attached to the action.
-* `id`: Unique ID of the action.
+- `id`: Unique ID of the action execution.
-* `kind`: Type ID of the action to run.
+- `kind`: Identifier of the action implementation to execute.
-          Consult the agent documentation for information about actions discovery.
-* `requester`: Entity (system or user) requesting the execution of the action.
+- `metadata`: Unstructured metadata attached to the action when it was created.
-* `scheduled_ts`: Time the agent recorded the action in the DB.
+- `scheduled_time`: Time the agent recorded the action execution in its own store.
-* `state`: State the action is currently in (see below).
-* `state_payload`: Optional payload attached to the current `state`.
+- `state`: Nested object with the current state of an Agent Action execution.
+  - `state.error`: Loosely structured information for any error encountered during action execution.
+  - `state.payload`: Scratch pad for action implementations to keep track of how they are processing.
+  - `state.phase`: Current phase of the action execution process.

-The action `state` attribute indicates at which point of the lifecycle the action is:
+The action `state.phase` attribute indicates at which point of the lifecycle the action is:

 {{< img "action-states.png" "Action state transitions" >}}

-The `state`s are as follows:
+The `state.phase`s are as follows:

-* `NEW`: all actions start of in the `NEW` state when they are scheduled.
+- `NEW`: all actions start of in the `NEW` state when they are scheduled.
-* `RUNNING`: when a `NEW` action is picked up for execution and started, it enters the `RUNNING` state. `RUNNING` actions can transition from `RUNNING` to `RUNNING`, when this happen their `state_payload` may change.
+- `RUNNING`: when a `NEW` action is picked up for execution and started, it enters the `RUNNING` state. `RUNNING` actions can transition from `RUNNING` to `RUNNING`, when this happen their `state_payload` may change.
-* `DONE`: the agent completed execution of the action successfully.
+- `DONE`: the agent completed execution of the action successfully.
-* `FAILED`: the action encountered an error or was otherwise unable to transition the system to the desired state.
+- `FAILED`: the action encountered an error or was otherwise unable to transition the system to the desired state.

 The `requester` is one of:

-* `AGENT_API`: action requested over the Agent API.
+- `AGENT_API`: action requested over the Agent API.
-* `CORE_API`: action requested over the Replicante Core API.
+- `CORE_API`: action requested over the Replicante Core API.
-* `CORE_PLAYBOOK`: action requested by Replicante Core as part of a playbook.
+- `CORE_PLAYBOOK`: action requested by Replicante Core as part of a playbook.
-* `CORE_DECLARATIVE`: action requested by Replicante Core while converging a declarative cluster.
+- `CORE_DECLARATIVE`: action requested by Replicante Core while converging a declarative cluster.

 ### Date and time format